koboriakira/sparrow-memo/README.md

 ## Get Started

-You need to create a `.env` file, and fill in these params.
+You must fill these params in `.env` file.

 ```
 BASE_URL="http://localhost:3000"